 This study was carried out at a private language institute in Iran.
-After receiving consent forms from three intact classes and the institute regarding the study's aims, procedures, and participants' rights to voluntarily participate and maintain confidentiality, group homogeneity was ensured.
-The 45 participants were homogenous in their age (14-16), gender (female), English proficiency level (B2), no prior experience with AI-based instruction and were assigned to three groups based on the intervention type (teacher AI-mediated group dynamic assessment [TAIGDA, N=15], teacher-mediated group dynamic assessment [TGDA, N=15].
+After receiving consent forms from three intact classes and the institute regarding the study's aims, procedures, and rights to participate voluntarily and maintain confidentiality, group homogeneity was ensured.
+The 45 participants were homogenous in their age (14-16), gender (female), English proficiency level (B2), no prior experience with AI-based instruction and were assigned to three groups based on the intervention type (teacher AI-mediated group dynamic assessment [TAIGDA, N=15], teacher-mediated group dynamic assessment [TGDA, N=15], and control group [N=15]).